Psythyst/Entitas-Match-One/README.md

 ---

-### Recommendation: Follow this tutorial in a new unity project and import: https://raw.githubusercontent.com/Psythyst/Entitas-Match-One/develop/Assets/PsythystUnity-Entitas.unitypackage

 ### Create Component Member(s)

 Add a new member by clicking the ```"+"``` button then select the icon beside ```Type```.
 This dropdown is asking us whether we want to input the type by hand such as ```int``` / ```System.Int32``` or select a ScriptableObject ```Variable```.
 The Entitas-Match-One example comes with the full edition of Psythyst Unity Edition and includes many common member types already defined.
 Having to type these out every time can be annoying and error prone since we're dealing with strings; Variables help prevent mistypes.